taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 the duration ends.
 The target chooses which roll to use the bonus on before rolling.
 If the target uses the bonus, the spell ends.
 Either way, the target is then temporarily immune for 1 hour.

+### Myriad Forms (5th Ancestry)
+You may use Change Shape to take the form of your previous self, with minor alterations due to your soul-transposed nature.

 ### Hagtouched Calling
 Your heritage beckons.